MicrosoftDocs/cpp-docs/docs/porting/visual-cpp-change-history-2003-2015.md

     }
     ```

-     In earlier versions, an error wasn't issued because the call was a virtual call; nevertheless, the program would crash at runtime.
+     In earlier versions, an error wasn't issued because the call was a **virtual** call; nevertheless, the program would crash at runtime.
 Now, a linker error is issued because the class is known to be final.
-In this example, to fix the error, you would link against the obj that contains the definition of S2::f.
+In this example, to fix the error, you would link against the obj that contains the definition of `S2::f`.

 - When you use friend functions in namespaces, you must re-declare the friend function before you refer to it or you will get an error because the compiler now conforms to the ISO C++ Standard.
 For example, this no longer compiles: